perfanalytics/pose2sim/README.md

 ### Calculate from scratch

+> *N.B.:* Try the calibration tool on the Demo by changing `calibration_type` to `calculate` instead of `convert` in `Config.toml`.\
+Then try changing `extrinsics_board_type` from `checkerboard` to `scene`.

 - **With a board:**
   - **Calculate intrinsic parameters:**

+    > *N.B.:* _Intrinsic parameters:_ camera properties (focal length, optical center, distortion), usually need to be calculated only once in their lifetime\
+    > *N.B.:* If you already calculated intrinsic parameters earlier, you can skip this step.
+Copy your intrinsic parameters (`size`, `mat`, and `dist`) in a new `Calib*.toml` file, and set `overwrite_intrinsics` to false.
+Run Demo to obtain an example Calib.toml file.

     - Create a folder for each camera in your `calibration\intrinsics` folder.
     - For each camera, film a checkerboard or a charucoboard.
 Either the board or the camera can be moved.
     - Adjust parameters in the `Config.toml` file.
     - Make sure that the board:\
       is filmed from different angles, covers a large part of the video frame, and is in focus.\
-      is flat, without reflections, surrounded by a white border, that it is not rotationally invariant (Nrows ≠ Ncols, and Nrows odd if Ncols even).
+      is flat, without reflections, surrounded by a white border, and is not rotationally invariant (Nrows ≠ Ncols, and Nrows odd if Ncols even).

-      *N.B.:* If you already calculated intrinsic parameters earlier, you can skip this step.
-Create a Calib*.toml file following the same model as earlier, and copy there your intrinsic parameters (extrinsic parameters can be randomly filled).

   - **Calculate extrinsic parameters:**

+    > *N.B.:* _Extrinsic parameters:_ camera placement in space (position and orientation), need to be calculated every time a camera is moved

     - Create a folder for each camera in your `calibration\extrinsics` folder.
     - Once your cameras are in place, shortly film a board laid on the floor or the raw scene \
-    (only one frame is needed, but do not just take one single photo unless you are sure it does not change the image format).
+    (only one frame is needed, but do not just take a photo unless you are sure it does not change the image format).
     - Adjust parameters in the `Config.toml` file.
     - If you film a board:\
       Make sure that it is seen by all cameras. \
       It should preferably be larger than the one used for intrinsics, as results will not be very accurate out of the covered zone.
-    - If you film the raw scene (potentially more accurate):\
+    - If you film the raw scene (potentially more accurate if points are spread out):\
-      Manually measure the 3D coordinates of 10 or more points in the scene (tiles, lines on wall, treadmill, etc).
-They should cover as large of a space as possible.\
+      Manually measure the 3D coordinates of 10 or more points in the scene (tiles, lines on wall, boxes, treadmill dimensions, etc).
+These points should be as spread out as possible.\
       Then you will click on the corresponding image points for each view.

 - **With points:**